ucsd-dsc-arts/dsc160-final-dsc160-final-group19/README.md

 - scikit-learn
 - numpy

+__For Magenta__(requires many different packages but mainly):
+-tensorflow
+most dependencies are taken care of after running the environment set up.

 ## Reference

 All references to papers, techniques, previous work, repositories you used should be collected at the bottom: